Two steps to connection

 This project, combined with BT’s commercial rollout, will deliver fibre services to more than 200,000 properties across the region.

 There are a number of stages involved in delivering fibre based broadband services as part of this three year project:

 Main fibre network

 There was very little existing fibre in the region, so the core of this project has been to create a massive fibre network across the region to provide the foundations for digital developments for years to come.
-Its creation was vital in bringing services closer to all and in allowing the project to reach the majority of premises in every local authority area in this current phase of roll-out.
+Building the network was vital in bringing services closer to all and in allowing the project to reach the majority of premises in every local authority area in this current phase.

 To create the backhaul network, BT has installed 800km of new fibre on land and more than 400km of subsea cables over 20 crossings to our islands.
 The subsea programme, which was completed at the end of 2014, is the largest marine fibre laying project undertaken by BT in the UK.

 As well as this backbone of fibre – the project then has to build the access points which deliver the services to people’s homes and businesses.
 This involves upgrading hundreds of exchange areas and creating the spider’s web of additional cable to connect local communities.

 Local services are generally delivered via green cabinets - known as Fibre to the Cabinet (FTTC).